Sidney Wortley Montagu: Political career

 Recognising the value of a seat in parliament, he replaced his son as Member for Huntingdon at the 1713 British general election, his interest in the borough remaining strong despite the intrusion in this election of his great-nephew Edward Montagu, Viscount Hinchingbrooke.
 He remained an inactive Member, but on 18 March 1714 voted against the expulsion of Richard Steele.

 Wortley Montagu was returned for Huntingdon on his family's interest at the 1715 British general election, and remained loyal to the Whig Administration and voted for the septennial bill in 1716, but was absent from other recorded divisions.
 He was returned again on his own interest for Peterborough at the 1722 British general election.
-At the 1727 British general election he was defeated in the poll at Peterborough, but his petition was resolved in his favour on 13 May 1728.
+At the 1727 British general election he was defeated in the poll at Peterborough, but his petition was posthumously resolved in his favour on 13 May 1728.

 Coal cartels

 Wortley Montagu was on the directorate of a powerful coal cartel formed in 1709, and by 1714, was one of the greatest coal owners of the day, actively co-operating with other representatives of the industry in Parliament on matters affecting their joint interests.
 In 1716 his defection led to the break up of the cartel, earning him considerable unpopularity among his former associate.
-In 1726 he joined with two other major coal proprietors, George Bowes and the Liddells, to form a new cartel, the Grand Alliance, ‘which dominated the coal trade for the rest of the century’.
+In 1726 he joined with two other major coal proprietors, George Bowes and the Liddells, to form a new cartel, the Grand Allies, ‘which dominated the coal trade for the rest of the century’.